Eadgyth/Programming-Editor/README.md

 <br>
 4) The built in packing of a jar file bundles only .class files.
 <br>
-5) I have observed that the rendering of the GUI has gone wrong after the computer was in sleep mode when the system look and feel was selected.
+5) The rendering of the GUI has gone wrong after the computer was in sleep mode when the system look and feel was selected.
 <br>
 <p>